Program Highlights

 National Med-Peds Residents Association

 Past residents have held leadership positions at the national level through the NMPRA.
-Residents are encouraged to submit abstracts and participate at both local and national meetings.
+Residents are encouraged to submit abstracts and participate in both local and national meetings.

 Internal Medicine Education Councils